 Although hiking is usually talked about as a whole, there are different types.
 Short trips are characterized by hikes that last for a day or less.
 These kinds of hikes are accompanied by a short sightseeing adventure, such as a slight detour on a summer getaway.

 There are also longer hikes, also known as “treks” or “thru-hikes.”
-These may go for as long as two weeks and hundreds of kilometers.
+These may go for as long as two weeks and hundreds of kilometers (see our post about hiking vs trekking for a more detailed explanation).
 Treks also involve camping outdoors, usually in more remote locations.
 They can be great learning experiences, as the people in these areas can impart life lessons through their culture and practices.

 The Right Clothing for Hiking